STATE OF IDENTITY SECURITY Permiso has released the 2024 Survey Report

 Azure keyVault Attack Methodology

 According to the GitGuardian blog post on “How to Handle Secrets in Terraform,” the types of secrets that exist in Terraform include API keys used for authentication with cloud providers and other services, Database credentials like usernames and passwords, and SSH keys for secure server access.
 Inadequate management of these secrets can lead to the potential compromise of an organization's cloud secrets.
-The following explains how Terraform Vault can be compromised in an attack chain:
+The following explains how HashiCorp Vault can be compromised in an attack chain:

 • Initial Access: An attacker gains initial access through a compromised developer account or an exposed Terraform configuration file.